eukaryote/SublimeFiletypeConf/README.md

 This plugin isn't yet stable, and is primarily for my own personal use, but it's public in case it's of use to anybody else.
-If anybody else actually ends up using this, then I might look into polishing things it up and getting it into [Package Control](https://sublime.wbond.net/) once things stabilize a bit more.
+If anybody else actually ends up using it, then I might look into polishing it up and getting it into [Package Control](https://sublime.wbond.net/) once things stabilize a bit more.
 Let me know if you'd be interested.